potapovDim/json-fake-server/Readme.md

       }
     }
   },
-  "authorization":{                      // if full server model inludes authorized propertie, this will take part
-                                      // in our endpoint response
-    "unauthorized": {                 // this property will be used as body for respose if request does not have "foo": "bar"                    // credentials
+  "request_body_equal": {             // this property will work with PUT, POST, DELETE, PATCH only
+      "status": 404,
-    },                                // status what will be used, it is optional, default is 401 "status": 401,                    //
+      "not_equal_response": {         // this field is optional, default is {"data": "invalid request"}
-    "token":"testToken"               //
+         "success": false
+      },
+      "expected_body": {              // request body should equal expected_body property
+        "username": "test_",
+        "password": "test_pass"
+      }
   },
   "response": {                       // response is option field, default is {ok: 'OK'}
     "example": "example GET"